Fidelity National Information Services Inc. (FIS) Downgrade Issued by Wall Street Gurus

 Atlantic Equities gave a rating of “Neutral” to FIS, setting the target price at $90 in the report published on October 12th of the current year.

-During the last 5 trading sessions, FIS fell by -6.10%, which changed the moving average for the period of 200-days by -46.80% in comparison to the 20-day moving average, which settled at $69.97.
-In addition, Fidelity National Information Services Inc. saw -43.74% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FIS rose by +6.48%, which changed the moving average for the period of 200-days by -40.85% in comparison to the 20-day moving average, which settled at $67.60.
+In addition, Fidelity National Information Services Inc. saw -39.60% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading